JiFish/Storyteller/README.md

 with a real book and dice.

 Storyteller is programmed in PHP, requires no database and is state-based.
-This means it can be installed on an ordinary web-server, without the need to setup a complicated chat-bot.
+This means it can be installed on an ordinary web-server.

 * Discord is also supported, with some caveats, see *Using Discord* below.